 Baseline data is collected via a survey and assessment to determine levels of gray and recycled water used by consumers, to document existing water conservation incentives, and to assess understanding and implementation of water saving technologies and design strategies by water providers.
 In 3–5 years, the assessment and survey are repeated to track progress.

 Imperative 5.
-Resilient Water Infrastructure
+Resilient Water Infrastructure and Water Supply Development

 Sustaining the collection and distribution systems, treatment plants, and other infrastructure that collects, treats, and delivers water requires strategies that address aging infrastructure, support a more resilient infrastructure, and advance training and professional development to ensure the availability of skilled water technicians.